 UCF’s founding dean of Libraries brings decades of successful leadership experience and a passion for shaping the future of higher education through libraries.

 Beau Case joins UCF Nov.
-12 from the University of Toledo, where he currently serves as dean of University Libraries and director of the University Press.
+12 from the University of Toledo, where he has served as dean of University Libraries since 2017 and director of the University Press.
 Case will play a key role positioning UCF Libraries to support UCF as a leading metropolitan research university that serves a highly diverse community.

 The appointment by Michael D. Johnson, interim provost and vice president for Academic Affairs, concludes an extensive national search process.